railsuser2014/openobject-doc-book-en/source/book/3/3_7/accounting_entries.rst

 Then you must enter all the lines on the statement.
 Each line corresponds to a banking transaction.

 Enter the transaction line.
 When you type the Partner name, Open ERP automatically proposes the corresponding account.
-The total amount due for the customer or supplier is pre-completed by Open ERP ( *Amount* ).
+The total amount due for the customer or supplier is pre-completed by Open ERP (:guilabel:`Amount`).
 This gives you a simple indication of the effective payment.
 You must the enter the amount that appears on your statement line: a negative sign for a withdrawal and a positive sign for a cash payment or deposit.

 When the payment entry has been made it's possible to reconcile this directly with the accounting entry for the invoices.
-Press the  *Ctrl*  key on the keyboard (necessary for the web client, though not the GTK client) and then press the  *F1*  key while your cursor is in the  *Reconcile*  field on the payment line.
+Press the  *Ctrl*  key on the keyboard (necessary for the web client, though not the GTK client) and then press the :guilabel:`F1` key while your cursor is in the :guilabel:`Reconcile`  field on the payment line.

 .. figure::  images/account_statement_reconcile.png